Brett Bech

-Brett Lamar Bech (born August 20, 1971) is an American former professional football wide receiver in the National Football League (NFL), Arena Football League (AFL) and XFL.
+Brett Lamar Bech (born August 20, 1971) is an American former professional football player who was a wide receiver in the National Football League (NFL), Arena Football League (AFL) and XFL.
 He is currently the Director of Strength Training Protocol for OxeFit, formerly the Dallas Cowboys assistant strength and conditioning coach.
 He played for the New Orleans Saints in the NFL, the Indiana Firebirds in the AFL and the Las Vegas Outlaws of the XFL.
-He played college football at LSU.
+He played college football for the LSU Tigers.

+Personal life

+Bech's nephew, Jack, plays in the NFL for the Las Vegas Raiders.
+Another nephew, former Princeton wide receiver Tiger, was killed in the 2025 New Orleans truck attack.
+He and Jack Bech, along with Louis and Cathy Tenedorio ended the player introduction ceremonies at Super Bowl LIX with the ceremonial coin toss.